mika-s/mika-s.github.io/_posts/2019-04-08-debugging-http-requests.markdown

 [netcat][wikipedia-netcat] is a well-known network tool used for creating TCP and UDP connections. netcat was originally written for Unix, but is now also available for Windows and OS X. Here I'll use [ncat][ncat-home], which is a fork of netcat.
-You might have problems using netcat in coorporate environments.
+You might have problems using netcat in corporate environments.
 It's often blocked for security reasons, as it can be used as a port scanner and for creating backdoors.

 netcat can be used for many things, one one of them is to make it act as a server that listens to a given port.